Katzeee/Notes/Game/unity-plugin-use-other-plugin.md

-#unity #c-sharp
+#game/unity
 ## 2024.02.19

-## Can't include other plugins namespace in my own plugin's scripts
+## Can't include other plugins' namespace in my own plugin's scripts

 There was an error when I tried `using UnityEditor.Formats.Fbx.Exporter;` in my scripts even I had already install `FBX Exporter` in package manager, but it worked when I put it in a `monobehavior` script.